pontem-network/sp-docs/move_vm/stdlib.md

 }
 ```

-And check if it's user token or system coin:
+And check if it's a user token or system coin:

 ```rust
 script {